This is a sponsored overview of Tello Mobile but as always, all opinions are our own and we only review products and services that we use ourselves.

 Tello went out of their way to tell me they really encourage potential customers to check how well their area is covered by Sprint as they do not want people to signup and get frustrated due to lack of coverage.
 This earned Tello some points in my book.

 If you go over the data limit on your Tello plan, you can purchase more data.
-However, this seems to be capped at 10Gigs (20GB with the promo).
+However, this seems to be capped at 12Gigs.
 After that, the speed is throttled to 64 kbps on a 2G network.

 This means “no data” as far as a rideshare driver is concerned.